CalebKierum/Paint-Splatter/README.md

 This project generates water-color paint splatters procedurally then simulates the mixing and drying of paint colors.

+See project files for a basic Metal Tutorial and a guide on how this effect is created.

 ## Generation of paint splatters

 The geometry of the paint splatter consists of procedurally generated components.